dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

   - **21,802** grids detected wildfires that caused significant **acreage burns**.
   - **> 500,000** datapoints had no significant events

-- The current models, XGBoost and Random Forest, are achieving **macro F1 scores of around 70%** with the **ignition** and **spread** targets.
+- The current models, XGBoost and Random Forest, are achieving **macro F1 scores of around 70%** with the **wildfire ignition** and **wildfire spread** targets.
 This is a modest level of performance, likely constrained by the coarse spatial resolution of the sampling grid and the substantial regional variability in California’s climate.
+- The models largely reinforce the common view of wildfire causes.
+  - **Population density** in **wildland intermix zones** are the top drivers of the **XGB wildfire ignition** model.
-- The intersection of **human habitation** and **infrastructure** with **dense forests** weigh heavily in the models.
-Notably, areas where there are dense **power line** and **roads**.
+  - Overall, the intersection of **human habitation** and **infrastructure** with **dense forests** weigh heavily in the models.
+Notably in areas where there are dense **power lines** and **roads**.
-- Weather features appear to have a stronger influence on fire spread and damage, and a slightly smaller effect on ignition.
-- Indicators for **drought**  and **dry fuel material** have the most effect among the climate factors.
+  - Indicators of **drought**  and **dry fuel materials** are the leading drivers among climate factors.
+  - Large scale **wind speed** features alone appear to be of limited predictive ability for wildfire spread and damage.
+However, when interacting with **slope** a moderate influence is observed.
+More detailed wind gust data with a higher resolution may be necessary to truly account for the winds effects.

 ## Early Results